-Providing hurricane statistics for cities in the Atlantic basin for over 25 years
+Providing hurricane info for cities in the Atlantic for over 25 years

 2021 top 5: